Hang the DJ: Reception

 Though rated highly according to some metrics, the episode received mixed reception for its storyline and final twist, along with acclaim for the acting and characterisation of Frank and Amy.
 On the review aggregator Rotten Tomatoes, the episode has a 92% score based on 24 critics, reflecting universal acclaim.
 The site's summary describes it as "surprisingly sweet and satisfyingly slight" and with "a welcome dose of optimism".
 It received a five-star rating in Den of Geek, a four-star rating from The Telegraph and ratings of A− in Entertainment Weekly and The A.V.
 Club, but a more ambivalent rating of 6.2 out of 10 in Paste.
 Maloney praised that it "perfectly captures the modern desperation of trusting algorithms to find us love" and found it moving enough to cry at the ending.
 Handlen and Thrillist's Sean Fitz-Gerald experienced the ending more positively, calling it "a happy ending that still manages to be slightly unexpected" and a "refreshing dose of optimism ... that shows this anthology is still at its best when it dares to take risks", respectively.

 The storyline received ambivalent reception.
-Abad-Santos found it "a testament to the episode's storytelling" that the viewer is "attunded" to "the rhythms and structure of the dating app" by the time Frank and Amy choose not to view their expiry date.
+Abad-Santos found it "a testament to the episode's storytelling" that the viewer is "attuned" to "the rhythms and structure of the dating app" by the time Frank and Amy choose not to view their expiry date.
 Gee said that "without being preachy", the story "is more than what it first appears".
 Writing in The Guardian, Bakare praised the sex scenes as "easily the funniest thing" in the fourth series.
 While Gilbert thought it "sagged a little in the middle", Mellor found it "develops into a strong story" over its runtime and Gee thought it was too short, at 51 minutes in length.
 Plaugic critiqued it as "intriguing, amusing, and sweet" but "not nearly as insightful" as the previous episode "Be Right Back".
 Hooton said the "in-app world doesn't feel very rich and fully realised".